 Install the Google Authenticator app

-To authenticate using a one-time code, you’ll need to install the Google Authenticator app on your mobile device(s).
+To authenticate using a one-time code, you must install the Google Authenticator app on your mobile device(s).
 This is where the one-time code will be displayed.

 Visit the app store using your mobile device and search for Google Authentication, or use the link below: